 The American alligator was once almost hunted to extinction.
 In 1967, the alligator was placed on the Endangered Species list due to poaching and habitat loss, but has since recovered.
 The alligator is the state reptile of Florida.

-There are only two species of alligators, the American and the Chinese.
+There are only two species of alligators: the American and the Chinese.
 The American alligator can tolerate colder temperatures than the other crocodilians, which is why it has a more northern range.
-Alligators dig out "gator holes" for dens.
-These holes provide an important resource for the environment, as they may be the only source of water during a drought.
+Alligators dig out "gator holes" for dens, which provide an important resource for the environment as they may be the only source of water during a drought.
 When alligators are born, they are only about eight inches long and susceptible to predators.
-The babies will stay with their mother for up to two years for protection, and this maternal care is unusual for reptiles.
+The babies will stay with their mother for up to two years for protection, which is unusual maternal care for reptiles.

 Even though they are ferocious, mother alligators are amazing moms!
-They stand guard over their nest of eggs, waiting to hear their young make peeping noises as they come out of the shell.
+They stand guard over their nest of eggs, waiting to hear their young make peeping noises as they come out of their shells.
 Once out, the mother then carries her young in her mouth to the water.

 Southeastern United States

-Size, strong bite, strong tail, good swimmers, camouflage
+Size, strong bite and tail, good swimmers, camouflage

 Up to 50 years